code-kern-ai/bricks/extractors/python_functions/isbn_extraction/README.md

-Extracts the ISBN from a given text.
+This module extracts the ISBN from a given text.
+ISBN stands for **International Standard Book Number**.
+Until 2007, the ISBN consisted of 10 digits, broken into four parts separated by hyphens.
+Since January 01, 2007 it consists of 13 digits, broken into five parts separated by hyphens.